10 Smart City Apartment Ideas to Make Every Room Work Harder

 Clear zones help a studio or open-plan apartment feel more organized and intentional.

-Many small apartments, especially studios, do not have separate rooms for every activity.
+Many city apartments, especially studios, do not have separate rooms for every activity.
 This can make the space feel chaotic because sleeping, working, eating, and relaxing all happen in one area.
 The solution is to create zones.
 Zoning helps your apartment feel more organized without adding walls.

 You can create zones with rugs, lighting, furniture placement, shelves, curtains, or even color.
 A rug under the sofa can define the living area.
 A small pendant light above a table can mark a dining zone.
 A narrow bookcase can separate a bed from a workspace.
 Even a simple curtain can make a sleeping area feel more private in a studio apartment.